jupyterlab/jupyterlab/docs/source/user/file_formats.md

 * File extension: `.csv`
 * MIME type: None

 Files with rows of comma-separated values (CSV files) are a common format for tabular data.
-The default viewer for CSV files in JupyterLab is a high-performance data grid viewer:
+The default viewer for CSV files in JupyterLab is a high-performance data grid viewer (which can also handle tab- and semicolon-separated values):

 [animation]